-This course is designed as a support of the point of the science.
+Core (Course Desci riptions of three high school courses designed to ensure career and college readiness.
+This course is intended to enhance students' geometric, algebraic, graphical, and probabilistic reasoning skills.
+Students will apply their algebraic and geometric reasoning skills to make sense of problems involving geometry, trigonometry, algebra, probability, and statistics.
+Students will continue to enhance their analytical geometry and reasoning skills when analyzing and applying a deep understanding of polynomial expressions, proofs, constructions, rigid motions and transformations, similarity, congruence, circles, right triangle trigonometry, geometric measurement, and conditional probability.
+High school course content standards are listed by big ideas including Data and Statistical Reasoning, Probabilistic Reasoning, Functional and Graphical Reasoning, Patterning and Algebraic Reasoning, and Geometric and Spatial Reasoning.
+10 40.01100 Physical Science The Physical Science curriculum is designed to continue student investigations of the physical sciences that began in grades K-8 and provide students the necessary skills to have a richer knowledge base in physical science.
 This course is designed as a survey course of chemistry and physics.
 This curriculum includes the more abstract concepts such as the conceptualization of the structure of atoms, motion and forces, and the conservation of energy and matter, the action/reaction principle, and wave behavior.
 Students investigate physical science concepts through experience in laboratories and field work using the processes of inquiry.
-10 45.08300 World History 1 Credit A survey course beginning with the earliest civilizations and highlighting important developments throughout the world until the early 21st century.
+1 Credit 10 45.08300 World History A survey course beginning with the earliest civilizations and highlighting important developments throughout the world until the early 21st century.
 The course includes topics related to Early Civilizations and Classical Empires; Growth, Expansion, and the Emergence of the Modern World; Global Interaction and Conflict; and the Contemporary World.
-9 23.06100 Ninth Grade Literature/and Composition 1 Credit This course focuses on the study of American literature and informational texts, writing modes and genres, and essential conventions for reading, writing, and speaking.
+1 Credit 9 23.06100 Ninth Grade Literature/and Composition This course focuses on the study of American literature and informational texts, writing modes and genres, and essential conventions for reading, writing, and speaking.
 The students read a variety of informational and literary texts in all genres and modes of discourse.
 Reading across the curriculum develops students' academic and personal interests in different subjects.
 While expository writing is the focus in American literature, the students will also demonstrate competency in argumentative and narrative genres.
 The students will engage in research, timed writing, and the writing process.
 Instruction in language conventions will occur within the context of reading, writing, and speaking.
 The students demonstrate an understanding of speaking and listening for a variety of purposes.
 THIS COURSE MUST REFLECT THE GEORGIA STANDARDS OF EXCELLENCE.
-9 26.01200 Biology I 1 Credit The Biology curriculum is designed to continue student investigations of the life sciences that began in grades K-8 and provide students the necessary skills to be proficient in biology.
-This curriculum includes more abstract concepts such as the interdependence of organisms, the relationship of matter, energy, and organization in living systems, the behavior of organisms, and biological evolution.
-Students will investigate biological concepts through 9 27.09710 experience in laboratories and field work using the processes of inquiry.
-GSE Algebra I 1 Credit 3 27.037.10 1 Cledit Algebra I is the first course in a sequence of three high school courses designed to ensure career and college readiness.
-The course represents a discrete study of algebra with correlated statistics applications.
-The fundamental purpose of Algebra I is to formalize and extend the mathematics that students learned in the middle grades.
-The critical areas, organized into units, deepen, and extend understanding of functions by comparing and contrasting linear, quadratic, and exponential phenomena.
-The Mathematical Practice Standards apply throughout the course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-The pacing suggested allows students to gain a foundation in linear, quadratic, and exponential functions before they are brought together to be compared and contrasted.
-As key characteristics of functions are introduced and revisited, students gain a deeper understanding of such concepts as domain and range, intercepts, increasing/decreasing, relative maximum/minimum, symmetry, end behavior, and the effect of function parameters.
+1 Credit 9 26.01200 Biology I (End of Course Assessment Course) The Biology curriculum is designed to continue student investigations of the life sciences that began in grades K-8 and provide students the necessary skills to be proficient in biology.
+This curriculum includes more 1 Credit